ohdsi-studies/Covid19Icarius/README.md

 License
 =======
-The Covid19IncidenceRasInhibitors (the Incidence study) and COVID5ACESeverity (the Complications study) packages are licensed under Apache License 2.0
+The `Covid19IncidenceRasInhibitors` (the Susceptibility study) and `Covid19ComplicationsRasInhibitors` (the Severity study) packages are licensed under Apache License 2.0